-Cybersecurity Tips for Creating A Strong WFH Security Policy
+Cybersecurity Tips for Strong WFH Security Policy

 WFH Cybersecurity Checklist: Software Solutions

-A password manager takes the grunt work out of using and managing secure passwords on a secure WFH network.
+A password manager takes the grunt of using and managing secure passwords on a secure WFH network.
 A good password manager creates secure passwords for the user and stores them for later use.
 Check out the following free password manager apps:

 - LastPass – LastPass has been one of the leading password management platforms for many years now.
 The desktop version is free.
 The use of the mobile version is limited to paid subscribers.
-Still, $24 annually is hardly anything to complain about when you are getting the peace of mind that comes with using a secure password management platform.
+Still, $24 annually is hardly anything to complain about when you get the peace of mind that comes with using a secure password management platform.
 Lastpass is available on Windows, Mac, Firefox, Chrome, and Opera.

 - Enpass – Enpass is a free, open-source password manager that is unique in that it syncs encrypted passwords to Dropbox or OwnCloud instead of its server.
 While the iOS and OS X licenses come at a cost ($24 annual or $55.99 one-time), the Windows, Linux, and Android permits are free.
 Enpass also has extensions that work with the desktop client for Chrome, Firefox, Edge, and Opera.

-- Bitwarden – Bitwarden is another open-source password manager that is like LastPass but carries more advanced multifactor login controls.
+- Bitwarden – Bitwarden is another open-source password manager like LastPass but carries more advanced multifactor login controls.
 It is free for Windows, Mac, Linux, and Android.
 Advanced security features come with a license fee of $9.99 annually.

 The best secure browser avoids tracking and session cookies.
 It also warns users about insecure websites and blocks ads.
-While Google Chrome is a popular browser, there also is no way to avoid Google spying on a WFH user’s activities.
+While Google Chrome is a popular browser, there is no way to avoid Google spying on a WFH user’s activities.
 The best choices right now are Firefox and Opera.
-Both been making fantastic progress in securing their browsers more from modern threats.
+Both have been making fantastic progress in securing their browsers more from modern threats.
 Vivaldi is another excellent secure browser choice that uses the same page rendering engine and extensions as Chrome.
 Thus it is more likely to work on websites that require Chrome to work.

 I honestly would not recommend anyone go without a VPN nowadays.
 It is so essential in the modern age to encrypt data transmissions that Opera has included one by default in their browser.
-Man-in-the-middle attacks steal data while being sent to other websites, and are extremely popular nowadays.
+Man-in-the-middle attacks steal data while being sent to other websites and are extremely popular nowadays.
 Two-factor authentications have made cracking passwords a lousy business.
 So now, if a cybersecurity criminal wants access to a user account, they steal the session cookie from the user’s browser instead of trying to figure out their password.
 A VPN cuts that nonsense out by creating a fake IP address for the user to obscure their identity.
 It also encrypts all the WFH business user’s data going back and forth from the internet.

 Two Factor Authentication

 All accounts that have a two-factor authentication option should have it enabled.
 Even secure passwords can be hacked in a short time nowadays.
-So, the only real answer to keeping accounts secure in the age of supercomputers is to use more than one form of identity verification.
-With two factor authentications, you also must supply a numerical code with your password, which changes every 30 seconds.
+So, the only honest answer to keeping accounts secure in the age of supercomputers is to use more than one form of identity verification.
+With two-factor authentications, you also must supply a numerical code with your password, which changes every 30 seconds.
 You can retrieve the code from SMS, an automated phone call, a USB 2FA security key, or 2FA software such as Google Authenticator or Microsoft Authenticator.
 Since the 2FA code changes continuously, there is no chance for a hacker to guess it.

 Secure Home Wi-Fi Access Point(s)

 Any remote WFH security policy should include a vital requirement that the employee owns their home business network.
 They should also require the user to be behind a router with a secure Wi-Fi password and a built-in firewall.
 Most ISPs (internet service providers) will supply a wireless router as part of their service.
 That is okay, but be aware these routers get targeted a lot because every ISP customer is likely to be using the same router.
 Treat them with just as much caution as a public access point.
 In other words: use that VPN if you want a genuinely private & secure network!

 Working from home, you tend to acquire an extensive collection of documents and work-related data.
 This data may be a bit too sensitive to trust, laying out in the open on your hard drive.
-Encrypted storage solutions create a simple way to secure work data without having to go out of your way in terms of time or expense.
+Encrypted storage solutions create a simple way to secure work data without going out of your way in terms of time or expense.
 There are free encryption programs for encrypting individual files, directories, or even entire drives.

 Secure Domain Name Servers

 Using secure DNS is an excellent way to reinforce the protection of your antivirus, firewall, and VPN software.
-Reliable DNS servers take extra precautions to protect you through blocking domains and IP addresses that are known to be problematic.
+Reliable DNS servers take extra precautions to protect you by blocking domains and IP addresses that are known to be problematic.
 Using a secure DNS can drastically reduce the amount of spam, phishing, spyware, and malware the users on your home business network are exposed to while working.